EDAO-Project/Jazero/README.md

 ./start.sh
 ```

-The first time Calypso is started, the entity linker service will build a Lucene index, which can take around 1.5 hours for a 10GB KG.
+The first time Calypso is started, the entity linker service will build a Lucene index, which can take around an hour for a 10GB KG.
 Now, Calypso is accessible on localhost or on the machine's IP address.

 Alternatively, but not recommended, you can build each service manually and run the built .jar file.